-Individuals who witness or are the victim of crime, but who wish to remain anonymous, may report the crime to the Morton College Campus Police Department on a confidential basis.
+Individuals who witness or are the victim of crime but wish to remain anonymous may report the crime to the Morton College Campus Police Department confidentially.
+Reporting may also be completed through the Title IV coordinator, the Associate Provost, VP of Students Services.
+Any Campus Safety Authority staff can also initiate a confidential report.
 To do so, individuals should specifically request that they remain anonymous.
-The report ensures that the occurrence of the crime will be included in the Morton College Campus annual report, assists the police in determining if there is a pattern of crime with regard to a particular location, method, or suspect, and enables the police, in appropriate circumstances, to alert the campus community to potential dangers.
-Filing an anonymous report may limit the ability of the police department to provide specific assistance or to investigate or solve a crime.
+Reports ensure that the crime will be included in the campus annual report and assist the police in determining if there is a pattern of crime concerning a particular location, method, or suspect, and enables the police to alert the campus community in appropriate circumstances to potential dangers.
+Filing an anonymous report may limit the ability of the police department to investigate or solve a crime.
+However, report takers can offer resources and educational remedies to help victims and witnesses.